-Please note, I primarily work with adults over 18 years; however, adolescents (15+) from the LGBTIQ+ community are welcome.
+I currently have a waiting list for new clients.
+Please email for more information and we can let you know when the list re-opens.
+I primarily work with adults over 18 years; however, adolescents (15+) from the LGBTIQA+ community are welcome.

 Why you might come to see me:

-Sadness, anxiety, trauma, relationship challenges, grief for the earth, stress, disordered eating, hearing voices, loneliness.
+Trauma, sadness, anxiety, relationship challenges, grief for the earth, stress, disordered eating, hearing voices or other disturbing experiences, loneliness.

 Services I can provide: